grpc/proposal/A93-xds-ext-proc.md

 on the stream.
 Note that the number of messages produced by the ext_proc server may not match the number of messages originally sent to it.

-A client half-close is typically represented to the ext_proc server as an end-of-stream indicator on a header or message event, rather than being a discrete event.
+A client half-close is represented to the ext_proc server as an end-of-stream indicator on a header or message event, rather than being a discrete event.